 “We are too small to be a target.”

 This is the most dangerous assumption going around.
 Automated attack tools do not discriminate by company size.
 They scan the internet for vulnerable systems and exploit whatever they find.
-Your business is not being personally targeted.
-Automated sweeps pick up weak security wherever they find it.
 If you have an internet connection and employee email accounts, you are a target.

 “We have antivirus, so we are covered.”

-Antivirus is one layer of protection.
-Hardly a complete strategy.
+Antivirus is one layer of protection, not a complete strategy.
 Modern attacks bypass traditional antivirus through phishing emails, compromised websites, and social engineering.
 A single employee clicking a fake invoice link can bypass every antivirus tool you own.
 Real security requires multiple layers working together, including email filtering, multi-factor authentication, endpoint detection, regular patching, and employee training.

 “Our IT guy handles it.”

 Many Sydney small businesses rely on a part-time IT person or a break-fix provider who only shows up when something breaks.
-The problem?
 Proactive security monitoring rarely factors into that arrangement.
-By the time something “breaks” in cyber security, you have already been breached.
-You need continuous monitoring and rapid response.
-Someone who checks in once a month will not cut it.
+By the time something breaks in cyber security, you have already been breached.
+You need continuous monitoring and rapid response, not someone who checks in once a month.

 The Minimum Security Stack Every Sydney Small Business Needs